bolivthom/National-Police-College-Recruitment-Website/README.md

-# National Police College Recruitment Website
+# National Police College of Jamaica Recruitment Website

 **Clone and run for a quick way to see the Website App in action.**